Mike reviews the classic semi-auto, the Savage Arms A22 Rifle in 22 LR. Target shooters rejoice.

 - Stock Material Synthetic

 - SKU Number 47200

 - UPC 0 11356 47222 9

 About Mike Searson

-Mike has written over 2000+ articles for a number of magazines, websites and newsletters including Blade, RECOIL, OFF-GRID, Tactical Officer, SWAT, Tactical World, Gun Digest, Examiner.com and the US Concealed Carry Association as well as AmmoLand Shooting Sports News.
+Mike has written over 2000+ articles for several magazines, websites, and newsletters, including Blade, RECOIL, OFF-GRID, Tactical Officer, SWAT, Tactical World, Gun Digest, Examiner.com, and the US Concealed Carry Association as well as AmmoLand Shooting Sports News.